ccnu-mathits/DA-GR/README.md

 # DA-GR

-Initial source code and data set for the paper **Deep adversarial group recommendation with user feature space separation**.
+Initial source code and data set for the paper **Deep adversarial group recommendation with user feature space separation** in Journal "User Modeling and User-Adapted Interaction".

 ### Dependencies